The Future Commando Force is designed to modernise the way Royal Marines operate.

 Traditionally, Royal Marines operate in sections of eight but, as part of the Future Commando Force, Commandos have been testing these smaller groups.

-A recent training exercise saw 60 Royal Marines from 40 Commando split into three groups while trying to find and fight each other at Bovington Training Area in Dorset.
+A training exercise this summer saw 60 Royal Marines from 40 Commando split into three groups while trying to find and fight each other at Bovington Training Area in Dorset.

 Marine Edward Harte, 40 Commando, said they were testing the new concept by "going as four-man teams".

-As well as a change in the number of personnel, these smaller teams also test the Future Commando Force concept by allowing more autonomy, as the skill set of personnel will be tailored to each mission.
+As well as a change in the number of personnel, these smaller teams also test the Future Commando Force concept by allowing more autonomy, with the skill set of personnel being tailored to each mission.

 The Vanguard Strike Company will be deployed for the first time in mid-2021, and the company will wear the new Royal Marines uniform.